… to the Queen Elizabeth Exhibition Haultain

 Data from many sources are used in the Neighbourhood Profiles.
 This edition includes data from the 2011 Federal Census, Statistics Canada, eHealth Saskatchewan, RBC Economics Research, administrative data from a variety of agencies and specific sources related the Saskatoon Census Metropolitan Area (CMA).

-The three neighbourhoods; Exhibition, Queen Elizabeth and West Haultain, have many assets all in one area, all of which contribute to the vision of quality of life – we have a fire hall, a public library, a swimming and paddling pool, spray pad, schools, parks, soccer pitches, a skateboard pad and one of the City’s newest destination accessible playgrounds providing benefits for all children, including children with disabilities along with their caregivers.
+The three neighbourhoods; Exhibition, Queen Elizabeth and West Haultain, have many assets all in one area, all of which contribute to the vision of quality of life – we have a public library, a swimming and paddling pool, spray pad, schools, parks, soccer pitches, a skateboard pad and one of the City’s newest destination accessible playgrounds providing benefits for all children, including children with disabilities along with their caregivers.

 There is a historic significance to this area.
 All of the facilities and amenities located in this area make up what was one of Saskatoon’s first District Community Centres.
 Some of these centres were implemented as far back as 60 years ago.
 The idea, even back then, was to combine public and private community services, strategically, in one cluster, so that the community needs of several neighbourhoods could be met in one place, and best served by walking and transit.